bevry-archive/gostatic/README.md

 - Clean URLs and Permalinks
 - HTML-metatags
-- RSS are availible as extra view
+- RSS are available as extra view
 - third party widgets like maps

+#### Replaceable

+Theses features can be replaced with clientside JavaScript

+- comments (e.g. disqus.com)
+- search function, can be substituted external search engines (solr, Google Custom Search)
+- widgets, like current comments, tweets, quotes of the day.

 #### Missing

-- comments, but can be substituted with JavaScript (e.g. disqus.com)
-- search function, but can be substituted external search engines
-- widgets like current comments, tweets, quotes of the day.
-Theses features can be added with asynchronus JavaScript
 - categories or tags
 - webbased content editing
-- editorial workflow
+- editorial work-flow

 ### What implementations already exist?